 Operating Space Heaters in Cold Rooms: TRICK

-Sure space heaters work but they are an unnecessary product to have in your home.
-If the duct system is properly sealed, balanced and sized then you will be getting proper air flow to every room.
+Sure, space heaters work but they are an unnecessary product to have in your home.
+If the duct system is properly sealed, balanced, and sized, then you will be getting proper airflow to every room.
 Most homes have an HVAC system that is suffering and holding it back from performing.
-Instead of resolving the issue in the home (your HVAC system) you have now taken a product that not only costs you up front but continues costing you each month in operation.
-You could have put that same money towards duct sealing or insulation for a one time cost that will save you money each month.
+Instead of resolving the issue in the home (your HVAC system), you have now taken a product that not only costs you up front but continues costing you each month in operation.
+You could have put that same money towards duct sealing or insulation for a one time cost that would save you money each month.
 You might find that not only is the temperature throughout the home even and you don’t need the space heater, but that you can now turn down the thermostat a degree or two and really start seeing the savings.

 Installing New Windows: TREAT BUT MOSTLY TRICK

 Windows have been engraved into everyone’s head as the BIG money saver.
 They have come up with all sorts of technology to further this claim; more window panes, different materials, built in insulation, different gases, etc. The treat to windows and doors… if they genuinely are of higher quality material then they will help you save money on your bill each month.
 The biggest benefit you will see is the aesthetics of new windows, functionality, and maybe some comfort improvements if they are low-e treated or have that reflective coating to keep sunlight out.
 But, unless you had terribly sealed windows that were cracked and had no caulk around them, you are not likely to see the ROI for 20-30 years.